Tito–Stalin split: February 1948 meeting with Stalin

 In response to Molotov's summons, Tito dispatched Kardelj and President of the Executive Council of the People's Republic of Croatia Vladimir Bakarić to Moscow, where they joined Đilas.
-Stalin berated Yugoslavia and Dimitrov for ignoring the USSR in the signing of the Bled Agreement and for Dimitrov's call to include Greece in a hypothetical federation with Bulgaria and Yugoslavia.
+Stalin berated Yugoslavia and Dimitrov for ignoring the Soviet Union by signing the Bled Agreement, and for Dimitrov's call to include Greece in a hypothetical federation with Bulgaria and Yugoslavia.
 He also demanded an end to the insurrection in Greece, arguing that any further support for the Communist guerrillas there might lead to a wider conflict with the United States and the United Kingdom.
 By limiting his support to the DSE, Stalin adhered to the Percentages Agreement, an informal deal Stalin and Winston Churchill had struck in Moscow in October 1944, which placed Greece in the British sphere of influence.

 Stalin also demanded an immediate federation consisting of Bulgaria and Yugoslavia.
 According to Stalin, Albania would join later.
 At the same time, he expressed support for similar unions of Hungary and Romania and of Poland and Czechoslovakia.
 Yugoslav and Bulgarian participants in the meeting acknowledged mistakes, and Stalin made Kardelj and Dimitrov sign a treaty obliging Yugoslavia and Bulgaria to consult the Soviet Union on all foreign policy matters.
 The KPJ politburo met in secret on 19 February and decided against any federation with Bulgaria.
 Two days later, Tito, Kardelj, and Đilas met with Nikos Zachariadis, the general secretary of the KKE.
 They informed Zachariadis that Stalin was opposed to the KKE's armed struggle but promised continued Yugoslav support, nonetheless.

-The KPJ central committee met on 1 March and noted that Yugoslavia would remain independent only if it resisted Soviet designs for economic development of the Eastern Bloc.
-The USSR viewed the Yugoslav five-year development plan unfavourably because it did not align with the needs of the Eastern Bloc but prioritised development based solely on local development needs.
-The central committee also dismissed the possibility of federation with Bulgaria, interpreting it as a form of Trojan horse tactic, and decided to proceed with the existing policy towards Albania.
+The KPJ Central Committee met on 1 March and noted that Yugoslavia would remain independent only if it resisted Soviet designs for the economic development of the Eastern Bloc.
+The Soviet Union viewed the Yugoslav five-year development plan unfavourably because it did not align with the needs of the Eastern Bloc but prioritised development based solely on local development needs.
+The Central Committee also dismissed the possibility of a federation with Bulgaria, interpreting it as a form of Trojan horse tactic, and decided to proceed with the existing policy towards Albania.
 Politburo member and government minister Sreten Žujović, who was not present at the meeting on 19 February, attended the 1 March meeting and informed the Soviets.

-In Albania, Xoxe purged all anti-Yugoslav forces from the PKSH central committee at a plenum of 26 February–8 March.
-The PKSH central committee adopted a resolution that official Albanian policy was pro-Yugoslav.
-Albanian authorities adopted an additional secret document detailing a planned merger of Albanian forces with the Yugoslav army, citing the threat of Greek invasion and arguing that having Yugoslav troops at the Albanian-Greek border was an "urgent necessity".
-In response to those moves, Soviet military advisers were withdrawn from Yugoslavia on 18 March.
+In Albania, Xoxe purged all anti-Yugoslav forces from the PKSH Central Committee at a plenum of 26 February–8 March.
+The PKSH Central Committee adopted a resolution that official Albanian policy was pro-Yugoslav.
+The Albanian authorities adopted an additional secret document detailing a planned merger of the Albanian and Yugoslav armies, citing the threat of a Greek invasion and arguing that having Yugoslav troops at the Albanian-Greek border was an "urgent necessity".
+In response to these moves, Soviet military advisers were withdrawn from Yugoslavia on 18 March.